mjastad/calm_workshop/lab7/calm_workshop_lab7_ntnx_vol_driver_install.rst

 **Configuring the NTNX Docker Plugin VM**
 ****************************************

+The Nutanix Docker Volume Plugin (DVP) enables Docker Containers to use storage persistently.
+Normally, if a container is moved from one container machine to another, storage does not move with it.
+The Acropolis Container Services (ACS) provide a storage volume plugin that enables Docker deployments to be integrated with Nutanix external storage systems and enable data volumes to persist beyond the lifetime of a single container machine host.
+This opens up all new possibilities for cloud-native apps while expanding container support for traditional workloads.

+Key Features

+- Simplified Container Management: easily spin up Docker hosts on Nutanix clusters to build and run stateful containerized applications

+- Container Plus Virtualized Applications: A common platform that supports both virtualized and containerized applications allow teams to explore and utilize containers without creating an infrastructure silo

+- Enterprise-Grade storage backing: The Nutanix Distributed File System (DSF) provides distributed access, built-in resiliency with self-healing capabilities, and many data protection and compression technologies

+**Pre-Requisites**

 The plugin has been qualified on Centos 7, Rhel 7.3 and Ubuntu 16.04.2.
 It may work for older versions, but hasn't been  tested.

-**Pre-Requisites**

 - Install Docker version 17.x :